-Natural deposits of asbestos aren’t as common in Missouri as other states.
+Natural deposits of asbestos aren’t as common in Missouri as in other states.
 However, they can be found in the St. Francois Mountains in the Ozark Mountain region.
 While natural deposits are not typically dangerous, the fibers become airborne when mined.
-Then, becoming inhaled or ingested through the nose or mouth.
+Then, it becomes inhaled or ingested through the nose or mouth.
 Once the fibers enter the body, they become lodged in the linings of the chest, abdominal, or heart cavities and cannot be removed.

 During the mineral’s popularity, mining was rarely done in Missouri.
 Rather, industries across the state utilized asbestos in commercial and construction applications.